carlogigli/MaxwellNet/README.md

 # MaxwellNet

-A physics driven neural network to perform finite difference frequency domain electromagnetic simulations
+A physics driven neural network to perform finite difference frequency domain electromagnetic simulations.

 This repository contains the code to reproduce the results in the paper ["Predicting nonlinear optical scattering with physics-driven neural networks"](https://arxiv.org/abs/2208.05793).